Declaring 'Emotions are Behavior'

 Emotions may determine behavior (Gasp!
 I said it... it's not only environmental events which 'cause' us to do things) such that emotions may determine the 'reason' that someone does something, i.e., the extent to which one does something out of jealousy or fear or love.... to behave in a certain way because of a feeling.
 But love, fear and jealousy are not what we do...but rather a possible reason for what we do.

 Radical behaviorists become very animated about all of this… they delight that permission has been granted to them by Skinner that we "can therefore consider events taking place in the private world within the skin”, as behavior.
 But Skinner's great decree is nothing to get excited about and is confused.
 While there are behavioral expressions of emotions (raised fists in anger, smiles for joy, punching the air in triumph) these are not emotion itself.
 In this way, emotions are not hidden, but can be.
-We can learn to conceal how we feel by learning to behavior in certain ways... although this is not to conceal behavior... but feelings.
+We can learn to conceal how we feel by learning to behave in certain ways... although this is not to conceal behavior... but feelings.
 (For further clarification read PMS Hacker.)

 The implications for intervention are clear.
 In order to teach children to learn to appropriately ascribe emotional terms, we need to teach children to recognize what is already public... what is in view...both in terms of behavioral expressions of emotion and the surrounding contextual events.
 Similarly, as we teach children to name their own feelings, we do so with confidence because we see the expression of their feelings, for which there are normative terms of ascription that we can teach.